jordnheintz/JavaScript-Objects/Objects Example Lesson.md

 console.log(dev);
 ```

+#### Junior Devs Demonstrate

+Create a nested object and make `for...in` loop to iterate over it and print its properties to the console.

 ### Object Methods

+### Instructor Explains/Demonstrates

 JavaScript methods are actions that can be performed on objects.
 Methods are functions stored as object properties.